How strong are you compared to the general population?

 Achieving an Athletic Strength level is simply a matter of pride and hobby.

 How Strong Am I?
 How Should I Measure My Strength?

-It is important to note that this article is referring to strength standards for the major compound lifts that we discuss in Every Fitness Training Program Must Include These 3 Things.
+It is important to note that this article is referring to strength standards for the major compound lifts that we discuss in How To Design An Effective Training Program

-For the major barbell exercises, the strength standard will be expressed as a one rep maximum.
+For the major barbell exercises, the strength standard will be expressed as a one rep maximum, aka your maximum strength.

 A 1 rep max is the most amount of weight that you can safely lift (with good form) one time.

 *This point cannot be stressed enough.
 You must ensure that your technique is above average before testing your one rep max strength.
 Failure to do so can result in serious injury.*

 The four major barbell exercises are